 48 Hours of Real-World Trials and Tribulations

 Sally is a prospect that arrived as a referral from another WordPress developer.
-She spent $50,000 on a website that was built with a page builder she can’t really use or modify.
+She spent $50,000 on a real estate website that was built with a page builder she can’t really use or modify.
 The rebuild of her website took her search traffic to virtually zero and her sales funnel has dried up into nothingness.

 In her own words: